darasus/ai-blog/content/how-blockchain-technology-can-help-your-startup.md

   user data like identification information, medical history, financial records, and academic achievements.
 Investing in blockchain startups that offer ICOs is a good way to start using the technology.
+intro: In today’s digital age, it’s hard not to be impressed by the potential of blockchain technology.
+In the last couple of years, there has been an increased adoption and development of distributed ledger technology (DLT) – specifically, blockchain – that has spurred innovative solutions in a variety of industries.
+The scope of blockchain extends far beyond being simply a mechanism for recording transactions securely.
+Blockchain enables trust without third parties, which makes it perfect for practically any application that requires keeping track of ownership or monitoring usage rights.
+Keeping this in mind, if you are launching your own startup and want to incorporate the latest technological advancements into your business model, read on to understand how blockchain can help.
 ---

 ## What is blockchain?